Emily-RoseSteyn/ocl-tech-challenge/readme.md

 **First Time Django**

 This is my first time using Django and given the limited time constraint, I really just tested the waters.

-# Task List

-* Clean data
-* Save data - Django
-* Init tables django
-* Handle duplicates?
-* Data diagram
-* Description of not doing second level scraping - would need more info to ensure scraping is gathering correct data and in expected format
-* Notes on robustness - error handling etc and maintainability
-* API to retrieve from db
-* Additional descriptions based on api?
-* Part 3 deployment strategy